jasonmacduffie/Nephelai/README.md

       <td>Mother of Ills</td>
       <td>Female</td>
       <td>Sickness, Blight</td>
-      <td>Eovumid is the patron of Blood Monsters - undead creatures who spread their illness through contact with their blood.</td>
+      <td>Eovumid's sphere is the Apothecary of Knives.
+The Apothecary of Knives is an endless row of prison cells.
+The guards of this prison are Pulsecutters, beings made of toxic blades bound together.
+They walk cell by cell, gently cutting the prisoners with their toxic blades, making them more and more sick.
+Eovumid is the patron of Blood Monsters - undead creatures who spread their illness through contact with their blood.</td>
     </tr>
     <tr>
       <td>Dreze</td>
       <td>World Bearer</td>
       <td>Female</td>
       <td>Endurance, Pain</td>
-      <td>Dreze's sphere is called the Crucible of Tears.
+      <td>In the Age of Might Makes Right, Dreze was a popular deity of the Dark Elves.
+Some still worship her in Valorgale.
+Dreze's sphere is called the Crucible of Tears.
 It is a land of barren, wind-swept hills dotted with crumbling ruins.
 Tremendous chains stretch across the land, intended to hold beings of a size beyond mortal comprehension.
 Her power is called upon by those in bondage.
 Dreze's cults are called the Tofflads.
 They are pugilists who engage in bloodsport as a form of devotion.
 Those who seek her blessing of endurance are transformed into Pertinaxes, which grants the petitioner strength to perform a single task.</td>
     </tr>
     <tr>
       <td>Omuzast</td>
       <td>Mistress of Revelry</td>
       <td>Female</td>
       <td>Madness, Wine</td>
       <td>In the Age of Might Makes Right, Omuzast was a popular deity of the Halflings.
-Some still worship her in Middlestone.</td>
+Some still worship her in Middlestone.
+Omuzast's sphere is the Shining Mansion.
+It is an ornately decorated mansion full of wine, food, dance halls, and bedrooms.
+Crawling throughout the Shining Mansion are Fouskalas.
+These Fouskalas are gelatinous slimes that force themselves into the mouths of mortals who spend too much time in the Shining Mansion, eventually leading to their suffocation.
+Those corrupted by Omuzast become Sunspawns.
+Their skin glows radiantly, causing those around them to be instantly attracted them.
+However, those who walk close to a Sunspawn begin to feel confused.
+Omuzast's cults are called the Drikenlads.
+They organize parties where excessive amounts of wine are consumed.</td>
     </tr>
     <tr>
       <td>Embe</td>
       <td>Queen of Forests</td>
       <td>Female</td>
       <td>Wilderness, Plants</td>
-      <td>In the Age of Might Makes Right, Embe was a popular deity of the Wood Elves.</td>
+      <td>In the Age of Might Makes Right, Embe was a popular deity of the Wood Elves.
+Some still worship her in Westerwood.
+Embe's sphere is the Whimsical Grove.
+Embe's cults are called the Villiglads.
+They demolish buildings and introduce dangerous animals and aggressively growing plants to urban areas.</td>
     </tr>
   </tbody>
 </table>